Entanglement and particle fluctuations of one-dimensional chiral topological insulators: Abstract

 \section{Abstract}

-We consider a general one-dimensional chiral topological insulator with winding number $\mathcal{I}$.
-We prove that when the system is divided spatially into two equal halves, the single particle entanglement spectrum has $2|\mathcal{I}|$ protected eigenvalues at $1/2$.
-Therefore the number fluctuations in one half are bounded from below by $\Delta N^2\geq |\mathcal{I}|/2$ and the entanglement entropy by $S\geq 2|\mathcal{I}|\ln 2$.
+We consider the topological protection of entanglement and particle fluctuations for a general one-dimensional chiral topological insulator with winding number $\mathcal{I}$.
+We prove, in particular, that when the periodic system is divided spatially into two equal halves, the single-particle entanglement spectrum has $2|\mathcal{I}|$ protected eigenvalues at $1/2$.
+Therefore the number fluctuations are bounded from below by $\Delta N^2\geq |\mathcal{I}|/2$ and the entanglement entropy by $S\geq 2|\mathcal{I}|\ln 2$.
+We note that our results are obtained by applying directly an index theorem to the microscopic model and do not rely on an equivalence to a continuum model or a bulk-boundary correspondence for a slow varying boundary.

-\paragraph*{Introduction.---$\!\!\!\!$} While a trivial insulator can be continuously connected to the atomic limit without closing the gap, in a non-trivial phase of a symmetry protected topological insulator this is not possible without breaking the symmetry \cite{SchnyderRyuPRB,RyuSchnyder,RyuSchnyderReview}.
+\paragraph*{Introduction.---$\!\!\!\!$} While a trivial insulator can be continuously connected to the atomic limit without closing the gap, this is not possible in a non-trivial phase of a symmetry protected topological insulator without breaking the symmetry \cite{SchnyderRyuPRB,RyuSchnyder,RyuSchnyderReview}.
 Consequently, we might expect that the ground-state wave function in a symmetry protected topological phase has non-trivial entanglement properties with respect to a spatial cut.
-I.e., the von-Neumann entanglement entropy should be bounded $S\geq c>0$ with some constant $c$.
+That is, for some positive constant $c$, the von-Neumann entanglement entropy should be bounded $S\geq c>0$ \cite{Bernevig2011, Bernevig2013, Bernevig2014,RyuHatsugaiChiralEntanglement, Fidkowski}.
 An interesting question to investigate is then how this bound depends on the topological invariants of the system under consideration.

-For point-group symmetries and, in particular, inversion symmetry this question was studied in Refs.~\cite{Bernevig2011, Bernevig2013, Bernevig2014}.
-The authors show that in this case there is a non-negative integer $\mathbb{Z}^\geq$ invariant $N_{-1}$ which fully characterizes the system in one dimension.
-This invariant is related to the number of even and odd parity wave functions at the inversion symmetric momenta $k=0,\pi$ and also corresponds to the number of protected eigenvalues at $1/2$ in the single-particle entanglement spectrum.
-For a periodic chain cut in two halves, the entanglement entropy is then bounded by $S\geq 2N_{-1}\ln 2$.

-Most important for the classification of non-interacting, quadratic Hamiltonians are their properties under the three non-spatial (internal) symmetries: time reversal, particle-hole, and chiral symmetry.
-In contrast to unitary symmetries which commute with the Hamiltonian, thus implying the existence of a common eigenbasis and a block structure of the Hamiltonian, these symmetries are either anti-unitary or they are unitary but anti-commute with the single-particle Hamiltonian.
-This leads to the so-called ten-fold way classification scheme: every quadratic Hamiltonian belongs to one of ten topological equivalence classes.
-These classes can be characterized by topological invariants which can be calculated directly from the band structure of the model \cite{RyuSchnyder,RyuSchnyderReview}.